rocky-linux/documentation/docs/guides/contribute/mkdocs_lsyncd.md

 ---
 title: mkdocs lxd container
 author: Steven Spencer
-contributors:
+contributors: Ezequiel Bruni
 update: 25-Feb-2022
 ---

 # Introduction

-There are several ways to run a copy of `mkdocs` so that you can see exactly how your document will appear when it is merged on the live system.
+There are several ways to run a copy of `mkdocs` so that you can see exactly how your Rocky Linux document will appear when it is merged on the live system.
 This particular document deals with using an LXD container on your local workstation to separate python code in `mkdocs` from other projects you might be working on.

 It is recommended to keep projects separate to avoid causing problems with your workstation's code.

-This is a partner document to the [Docker version here](rockydocs_web_dev.md).
+This is also a partner document to the [Docker version here](rockydocs_web_dev.md).

 ## Prerequisites and Assumptions

+A few things you should have/know/be:

-* comfortable at the command-line
+* Familiarity and comfort with the command-line
-* comfortable using tools for editing, SSH, and synchronization, or willing to follow along and learn
+* Comfortable using tools for editing, SSH, and synchronization, or willing to follow along and learn
-* we will reference LXD - there's a long document on [building and using LXD on a server here](../containers/lxd_server.md), but we will be using just a basic install on our Linux workstation.
+* We will reference LXD - there's a long document on [building and using LXD on a server here](../containers/lxd_server.md), but we will be using just a basic install on our Linux workstation.
 This document assumes that you are already using LXD for other things, and does not cover the build and initialization of LXD.
-* we will be using `lsyncd` for mirroring, and you can find [documentation on that here](../backup/mirroring_lsyncd.md)
+* We will be using `lsyncd` for mirroring files, and you can find [documentation on that here](../backup/mirroring_lsyncd.md)
-* you will need public keys generated for your user and the "root" user on your local workstation using [this document](../security/ssh_public_private_keys.md)
+* You will need public keys generated for your user and the "root" user on your local workstation using [this document](../security/ssh_public_private_keys.md)
-* our bridge interface is running on 10.56.233.1 and our container is running on 10.56.233.189 in our examples below.
+* Our bridge interface is running on 10.56.233.1 and our container is running on 10.56.233.189 in our examples below.
 * "youruser" in this document represents your user id, so substitute in your own.
-* we are assuming that you are already doing documentation development with a clone of the documentation repository on your workstation.
+* We are assuming that you are already doing documentation development with a clone of the documentation repository on your workstation.

 ## The mkdocs container

 ### Create the Container

 Our first step is to create the LXD container.
-There's no need to use anything other than defaults here.
-Allow your container to be built using the bridge interface.
+There's no need to use anything other than defaults here, so allow your container to be built using the bridge interface.

 We will add a Rocky container to our workstation for `mkdocs`, so we are just calling it "mkdocs":

 ```
 lxc launch images:rockylinux/8 mkdocs
 ```

 The container needs to be set up with a proxy.
 By default, when `mkdocs serve` is started, it runs on 127.0.0.1:8000.
-That's fine when it is on your local workstation without a container, but when it is in an LXD **container** on your local workstation, you need to set up the container with a proxy port.
+That's fine when it is on your local workstation without a container.
+However, when it is in an LXD **container** on your local workstation, you need to set up the container with a proxy port.
 This is done with:

 ```
 lxc config device add mkdocs mkdocsport proxy listen=tcp:0.0.0.0:8000 connect=tcp:127.0.0.1:8000
 ```

 In the line above, "mkdocs" is our container name, "mkdocsport" is an arbitrary name we are giving to the proxy port, the type is "proxy", and then we are listening on all tcp interfaces on port 8000 and connecting to the localhost for that container on port 8000.

+!!!
+Note

+    If you're running the lxd instance on another machine in your network, remember to make sure that port 8000 is open in the firewall.

 ### Installing Packages